pivotal/docs-tap/about-package-profiles.hbs.md

 and service accounts including workload and deliverable.
 These roles are available to help operators limit permissions a user or service account requires on a cluster that runs Tanzu Application Platform.
 They are built by using aggregated cluster roles in Kubernetes role-based access control (RBAC).Default roles only apply to a user interacting with the cluster by using kubectl and Tanzu CLI.
-Tanzu Application Platform GUI support for default roles is planned for a future release.
+Tanzu Developer Portal support for default roles is planned for a future release.
 KOR - commenting this out as part of TAAP-617 effort as it is not a component, it is part of Tanzu ClI and there is a question out to Josh Collins who is on PTO -->

 - **[Developer Conventions](developer-conventions/about.hbs.md)**